The Cat Who Played Post Office

-The Cat Who Played Post Office is the sixth book in The Cat Who series, published in 1987.
-Jim Qwilleran has acquired a large mansion, from Aunt Fanny, and of course a mystery.
+The Cat Who Played Post Office is the sixth book in Lilian Jackson Braun's The Cat Who series.
+The novel was published in 1987 by Jove.

+Plot

+Through an inheritance from Aunt Fanny, Jim Qwilleran has acquired a large mansion in the Great Lakes area and, of course, a mystery.
 Iris Cobb joins him in Pickax as the mansion's caretaker, along with Koko and Yum Yum.
 Koko keeps trying to tell Qwill something about the missing housemaid, Daisy Mull.